godarda/godarda.github.io/README.md

 ![Contributors][gddndwy]

 > Want to see your avatar here?
 Fork the repo, make a meaningful contribution, and submit a pull request!

+> Not sure where to start?
+Check out our [Contribution Guide](CONTRIBUTING.md) for everything you need—from setup to submission.

 ## License
 This project is licensed under the [GPL-3.0 license][gdaepzd] © GoDarda, Since 2018.

-## Thank You!
+# Thank You!
 GoDarda isn't just code - it's a shared vision.
 Every contributor, every suggestion, every line of thoughtful markup helps shape a space where clarity meets creativity.

 Whether you fixed a typo, refactored a snippet, improved onboarding, or simply explored the repo - thank you.
 Your presence here means the mission is working.